“Keeping the Flame alive”

 The Rhosarian, published annually.
 (Front cover with contents)

-Flame Lily Abridged Gazette (FLAG), published every second month.
+Flame Lily Abridged Gazette (The FLAG), published every two months.
+See Sample Newsletter.

 The National Managing Committee shows appreciation to individuals for their service to the Foundation, its members, and the Rhodesian community in various ways.
 The Certificate of Appreciation is presented for a specific action or service; the Member of Honour certificate is awarded for dedicated service over a prolonged period; and the Order of the Flame Lily is conferred in recognition of outstanding service.